1995 San Diego Chargers–New York Giants game

-On December 23, 1995, the San Diego Chargers and the New York Giants faced off in Week 17 of the 1995 NFL season.
-The game was played at Giants Stadium in East Rutherford, New Jersey, United States and was the last regular season game for both teams.
-The Chargers defeated the Giants, 27-17.
+On December 23, 1995, the San Diego Chargers and New York Giants faced off in Week 17 of the 1995 NFL season.
+The game was played at Giants Stadium in East Rutherford, New Jersey, United States, and was the last regular season game for both teams.
+The Chargers defeated the Giants, 27–17.

 The game, which was nationally televised by NBC, became infamous due to the conduct of the fans in the stands that afternoon.
 A major snowstorm had swept through the New York metropolitan area during the week leading into the game, leaving maintenance crews unable to clear the seating areas in time for the game; as a result, many fans took to throwing snowballs in the stands and onto the field.
 The chaos that ensued nearly resulted in the Giants being forced to forfeit the game.

 Background

 Chargers

-Entering the final week of the 1995 season, the defending AFC champion Chargers were 8-7 and in danger of missing out on a playoff spot.
+Entering the final week of the 1995 season, the defending American Football Conference (AFC) champion Chargers were 8-7 and in danger of missing out on a playoff spot.
 The team had started the season with three wins in their first four contests, but had followed that up with six losses in their next seven to put them at 4–7.
-The Chargers had won their last four and needed only to record a win in their final Week 17 matchup with the Giants to secure one of the AFC's three Wild Card spots.
+The Chargers had won their last four games and needed only to record a win in their final Week 17 matchup with the Giants to secure one of the AFC's three wild-card spots.

 Giants

 The Giants’ fortunes, meanwhile, were quite the opposite.
-Looking to return to the playoffs for the second time under Dan Reeves and coming off their second consecutive winning season, the Giants opened the 1995 season with a blowout loss to the Dallas Cowboys on national television.
+Looking to return to the playoffs for the second time under Dan Reeves and coming off their second consecutive winning season, the Giants opened their 1995 season with a blowout loss to the Dallas Cowboys on national television.
 New York lost four of its first five games, and a four-game losing streak in November ensured a losing record for the season.
-The Giants entered the matchup with the Chargers at 5-10, having again lost to the Cowboys a week earlier; the last time the team had lost at least ten games was under Ray Handley, Reeves’ predecessor, in 1992.
+The Giants entered the matchup with the Chargers at 5–10, having again lost to the Cowboys a week earlier; the last time the team had lost at least ten games was under Ray Handley, Reeves’ predecessor, in 1992.